vapourlang/vapour-website/blog/2024-release.md

 leave my mind, I have since kept trying to put something together but ran into many hurdles. mostly technical (skill issues), until now...
 I hope.

+> Note that the following purposely simplifies many concepts.

 ## Build Step

 In my opinion, what is probably even more valuable than types is the "build step."